 These fungi produce four different types of spores: aeciospores, basidiospores, spermatia, and teliospores.
 Those bizarre gooey orange horns seen on cedar and juniper are the teliospore stage.
 These horns germinate to produce basidia.
 Basidia are club-shaped, spore-producing structures.
 The basidia release basidiospores which then travel, for up to two miles, on any breezes that happen by.

-These wind-blown basidiospores land on leaves, twigs, and flowers.
-Here, they germinate and enter nearby plant tissue, where they will produce another structure, called spermogonia, which produces spermatia.
-Spermatia spores are released in a sticky liquid that is attractive to insects.
+These wind-blown spores land on leaves, twigs, and flowers.
+Here, they germinate and enter nearby plant tissue, where they enter another stage.
+These spores are spewed forth in a sticky liquid attractive to insects.
 Insects then carry the spores around, resulting in fertilization of the spores.
-These spores grow through their leaf hosts and produce aecia on the underside of the leaves.
-The aecia release aeciospores, which are then blown back onto the cedar trees, where they will germinate and create galls that will produce next year’s telial horns.
+These spores grow through their leaf hosts and produce yet another stage on the underside of the leaves.
+This stage releases yet another batch of release spores, which are then blown back onto cedar trees.
+Here they germinate and create galls that produce the next round of infection.

 Cedar apple rust control

-If you have cedar or juniper trees near your apple trees, regularly monitoring for symptoms is a good idea.
-In commercial apple groves, cedar trees within one mile are generally removed, as a preventative measure.
+Monitoring for symptoms of cedar apple rust is a good idea.
+Commercial apple growers remove cedar trees within one mile as a preventative measure.

 Fungicides are effective against cedar apple rust.
-Apple trees are sprayed four times, at 7- to 10-day intervals, just as buds start to open, as a prevention.
-Infected trees must be treated with systemic fungicides.
-Cedar trees are generally sprayed in summer.
+Apple trees are sprayed four times, at 7- to 10-day intervals, just as buds open, as prevention.
+Infected trees must be treated with systemic fungicides by a professional arborist.
+Spray cedar trees in summer.